 So here, in no particular order, is my list of the 28 Best Things To Do In Uganda.

 If you’ve read other blogs about Uganda, you may already know that this is one of the last places in the world where you can see the critically endangered mountain gorillas.
 But far less well-known is the fact that you can also spend time and hanging out with our closest relatives: chimpanzees.
 These guys might not get as much of the glory as their larger neighbours, but visiting them is just as thrilling an experience, and costs a fraction of the price.

 Several of Uganda’s parks and forests, including Kibale Forest and Queen Elizabeth National Park, have habituated chimpanzee families, which have been gently trained to tolerate the presence of humans.
 A tracking experience can be a half or full day, during which you’ll hike through the forest to find the group, before spending time observing them in the wild.
 If you’re lucky enough to get close to them, as I did, it’s truly breathtaking.
-It’s definitely one of the top tourist attractions in Uganda.
+It’s definitely one of the top things to do in Uganda.

 Read More: Chimpanzee Trekking in Kibale

 2/ Gorilla Trekking in Bwindi Impenetrable Forest

 That’s not to say that you shouldn’t also visit the gorillas if you’re able to.
 There are only about 880 mountain gorillas left in the world, of which about half live in Uganda’s Bwindi Impenetrable Forest.
 That means the chance to see them is extremely rare, and is the main reason why this is the number one tourist attraction in Uganda.

 Like visiting the chimpanzees, gorilla trekking involves hiking through thick jungle to find your allocated gorilla family – one of just a handful which have been habituated to the presence of humans.
 Once you’ve found them, you’ll spend a magical hour observing these magnificent creatures in the wild.